wayne-folkes/cloudformation-template-snippets/README.md

 # cloudformation-template-snippets
-A collection of Cloudformation template snippets
+A collection of Cloudformation templates.
+Useful for grabbing bits and peices for reuse